abdalahhamwi/Django-job-Board/README.md

 - **Email notifications**
   sent to users when they apply for jobs and for contact/support   messages (may go to spam if not in inbox)

+## 🧩 API Architecture

+The API layer of this project is built using Django REST Framework (DRF) with a clean and extensible structure.
+All endpoints are implemented using Class-Based Views (CBV) to ensure better organization, reusability, and maintainability of the codebase.

+Provide clear separation of concerns

+Easier to extend and override

+Cleaner handling of HTTP methods (GET, POST, PUT, DELETE)

+Better scalability for large projects

+### API Endpoints (CBV)

+ /api/v2/ListCreate    → GET     (List all jobs)
+ /api/v2/ListCreate    → POST    (Create a new job) /api/v2/jobs/id       → GET    (Retrieve job by ID) /api/v2/jobs/id       → PUT    (Update job)
+ /api/jobs/id          → DELETE (Delete job)

 ## ⚙️ Tech Stack